Connected Dumps

 - Find the offset — use auto-sync search or manually align known landmarks with shift-scroll

-- Review remaining maps — use Ctrl+PageDown to jump through untransferred maps
+- Review remaining maps — use Ctrl+PageDown or the Map Transfer Monitor to jump through untransferred maps.
+Check the confidence badges: green maps are safe, amber ones have changed data, orange ones have address conflicts

 - Transfer maps one by one — verify each map's alignment visually, then press Ctrl+T to transfer

-- Verify — scroll through both panes to confirm all expected data has been migrated
+- Verify — scroll through both panes or check the Data Diff Monitor to confirm all expected data has been migrated

 Keyboard Reference